 Stephen L. Morgan

 China’s transformation over the past four decades has been unprecedented.
-The vision of its leaders for the next three decades is unprecedented too.
-Stephen Morgan’s analysis of China's recent economic history examines the Chinese state’s quest to become the first economy to avoid the "middle income trap" without significant political and social liberalization.
+The vision of its leaders for the next three decades is unprecedented too, as China seeks to fashion an advanced economy without significant political and social liberalization.